mvolkmann/blog/src/swift-ui.md

 .padding()

 // Using a non-String value (Int)
-// This doesn't provided arrows to increment and decrement the value
+// This doesn't provide arrows to increment and decrement the value
 // and it doesn't prevent typing non-digit characters.
 TextField("Score", value: $score, format: .number)
     .padding()